 Who is more intelligent, cats or dogs?
 Most people will say, without hesitation, that dogs are.
 They are easier to train, help defuse bombs, search for victims, and aid disabled people with their household chores.
 Cats can help you remember to feed them.

 If we need to answer in one word, then we’d say yes, cats are smart.
 They can follow human gestures, manipulate human behavior through their social signals, and do rather well in simple object counting (they can teel the difference between many and few dots).
-Cats also appear to grasp rather well where disappearing objects go, discriminate different time intervals, and show fine skill at orienteering in the environment.
+House cats also appear to grasp rather well where disappearing objects go, discriminate different time intervals, recognize their owner’s voice and show fine skill at orienteering in the environment.

 Some of you, however, may argue that excelling at these tasks may not be enough to call cats intelligent since cats show mixed results in intelligence tests.
 Yet, here comes another question: How do we measure intelligence?